AokiKoshiro/iclr-blogposts-2026/_posts/2026-04-27-neurofeedback.md

     subsections:
       - name: Neurofeedback in Humans
       - name: Neurofeedback in LLMs (Our Method)
-      - name: Differences from Previous Work in Experiment Design
+      - name: Differences from Previous Work in Experimental Design
   - name: Experiments
     subsections:
       - name: Setup